Ravenite-0/JSON-Searcher/README.md

 * You can prevent typo errors by typing JSON and keep pressing the TAB key until you get the correct file to execute.
 * *OR* alternatively, you can go to {host-directory-path}/bin/Debug/netcoreapp3.1 and click on JSON-Searcher.exe directly.

+7. Testing the application:
+* From step 4, instead of cd

 &nbsp;
 ## Features
 ### The application provides several commands: